Matt-Tas/matt-tas.github.io/about.md

 [mercierm@gmail.com](mailto:mercierm@gmail.com)

 p.s.
-I've built this site easily using github(obviosly) and <a target="_blank" href="http://www.smashingmagazine.com/2014/08/01/build-blog-jekyll-github-pages/">this great post</a> from Smashing Magazine. [listed here]().
+I've built this site easily using github(obviosly) and <a target="_blank" href="http://www.smashingmagazine.com/2014/08/01/build-blog-jekyll-github-pages/">this great post</a> from Smashing Magazine.